Software primitives

 Ask about your architecture in plain English.
 Get accurate answers instantly.

-Pull from OpenAPI, AsyncAPI, and schema registries to keep generated docs in sync.
-Diagrams, context, and language stay human-owned.
+Use OpenAPI, AsyncAPI, and schema registries to generate catalog resources automatically.
+Teams keep the context, ownership, and language that automation cannot.

 Connect to your stack